Zaza1892/Test_Website/README.md

 The site connects to a mySQL database  to display products dynamically on the homepage.
 The  "Add to Cart" functionality is not yet fully implemented, but the core structure for an online store is in place.

+I am slowly trying to fix small mistakes i have overlooked in the past.
+To make it run without issue

 ---

 # Features